daveythacher/LED_Matrix_RP2040/README.md

 This must be true or false.
 If false this build will not be included in the build script.

 ### app
 This is a string for the corresponding application in src folder.
-These applications determine the serial implementation protocol, if used and LED Matrix algorithm. usb and uart are BCM.
-These are only supported for standard LED driver panels.
+These applications determine the serial implementation protocol.

 ### algorithm
 This is the name of the LED panel driver or algorithm used to talk to the panel.